Skip to content

 Fabric, Configuration and Protection

 Light liquid chemical splash — DuPont rates Tychem 2000 fabric for at least 30 minutes of protection against 42 chemical challenges.
 The configuration matters as much as the fabric: attached hood, front zipper, elastic wrists and ankles, serged seams.
-We stock it as single suits ($15.75–$20.90 by size) rather than forcing a 12-pack case buy.
+We cover it as single suits (the listed price by size) rather than forcing a 12-pack case buy.
 Like every disposable garment, it is a single-exposure product — once contaminated, it comes off at the work boundary and goes into the waste stream your standard requires.

 Fit follows the disposable-coverall rule: order one size over street clothes so the suit survives crouching and reaching.
 The elastic interfaces seal approximately, not absolutely — for regulated work, tape the wrist and ankle junctions and treat the suit as one layer of a system that includes gloves from the chemical-resistant gloves collection, eye protection, and the respirator your hazard assessment names.